 Linux, or Windows.
 Binaries are *NOT* provided.

 Older copies.
-These include binary files; however, they are quite
+These include binary files; however,

 at Mac OSX source

 probably need to recompile for your machine.
 The Fortran2008